Pursuant to the Central Bank of Montenegro Law, until Montenegro`s EU accession, the CBCG shall:

 - oversee the maintenance of stability of the financial system as a whole and pass pertinent regulations and measures, and identify, analyse and assess the impact of certain factors on the financial system stability as a whole;

-- regulate the operations of credit institutions, financial services’ providers, payment service providers and e-money issuers, issue licenses and approvals supervise their operations;
+- regulate the operations of credit institutions, financial services’ providers, payment service providers and e-money issuers, issue licenses and approvals and supervise their operations;

 - regulate and carry out activities involving bank recovery and resolution and bank bankruptcy and liquidation, in accordance with the law;,